Quest Outdoor Adventure and Leadership

 - Activities such as rafting/kayaking, high ropes course, low ropes course, zip lines, climbing wall, nature hikes, team development, field games, tie dyeing, crafts and more!*

-If your child tests positive for the Covid-19 Virus, they will not be allowed to attend the Quest Summer Adventure Camps 2022 within 10 days of testing positive.
-In that case a refund will be issued.
-A positive PCR test is required as proof of the Covid-19 Virus.
+If your child tests positive for the Covid-19 Virus, they will not be allowed to attend the Quest Summer Adventure Camps 2022 within 5 days of testing positive.
+No refunds are processed for illness.

 Enrich your summer by working as a counselor at the Quest summer camps.
 We emphasize camper and counselor interaction giving you the unique opportunity to learn and work closely with kids.
 A great experience in learning how to work with kids as well as a great resume booster!
 Must be 18 or older to apply.